xvrabcov/md-templates/postcard/README.md

 ## Usage

-Running `latexmk -lualatex driver.tex` gives us an output `driver.pdf` file for which the text side looks like this:
+Running `TEXINPUTS=./common_code: latexmk -lualatex driver.tex` gives us an output `driver.pdf` file for which the text side looks like this:

 ![Example output of the template](https://github.com/xvrabcov/md-templates/releases/download/latest/postcard-output.png)